mainettis/darksun/docs/workflow.md

 #### Pushing

 We're almost there.
-To push all of your committed change, type the following into your command line utility:
+Everything is updated on your local computer, but not sent to your remote repository yet.
+To push all of your committed changes to your remote, type the following into your command line utility:
 ```
 git push origin master
 ```